Pulled Apart - Part IX: Windows User Account Control

 Note: This is part of a series, you can find the rest of the parts in the series index.

-Pull has a part of it which actually bumps up against UAC – registering protocol handlers.
-I do not want the entire of Pull to need root privileges when running, I only want the small part where you can register or unregister a protocol handler to run in root privileges.
+Pull has a component that directly interacts with UAC—registering protocol handlers.
+I don’t want the entire Pull application to need root privileges when running; I only want the small part where you can register or unregister a protocol handler to require root privileges.

 Multiple Processes

-The first issue is that root privileges are given to an entire process, and you cannot give it to a thread or method or some sub part.
-To solve this for Pull, meant creating a second executable file named ProtocolHandler.exe, which takes a few command line parameters and handles the registering and unregistering of protocol handlers.
+The first issue is that root privileges are assigned to an entire process, not to a thread, method, or subpart.
+To solve this for Pull, I created a second executable file, ProtocolHandler.exe, which handles the registering and unregistering of protocol handlers via command-line parameters.

-This enables Pull to launch this second executable with the required root privileges and have it do the dirty work without Pull needing any root privileges.
+This enables Pull to launch this secondary executable with the required root privileges and offload the heavy lifting without Pull itself needing any elevated permissions.

 Running with Root Privileges